lenderpanel

 Recently asked questions about conveyancing in Sandringham

-I'm buying my first flat in Sandringham with a mortgage from Barclays Direct.
-The developers would not reduce the price so I negotiated 6k of additionals instead.
-The sale representative suggested that I not disclose to my lawyer about this deal as it may jeopardize my mortgage with the lender.
+I'm buying a new build house in Sandringham with a mortgage from Clydesdale.
+The builders refused to reduce the amount so I negotiated five thousand pounds worth of additionals instead.
+The house builders rep told me not reveal to my solicitor about the side-deal as it would adversely affect my loan with Clydesdale.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.